 Ordinary Time: July 6th

-Tuesday of the Fourteenth Week of Ordinary Time; Optional Memorial of St. Maria Goretti, virgin and martyr
+Tuesday of the Fourteenth Week in Ordinary Time; Optional Memorial of St. Maria Goretti, Virgin and Martyr

 Old Calendar: Bl.
 Maria Theresa Ledochowska SSPC (Poland); St. Godelieva, martyr (Hist); St. Palladius (Hist)